Sholem Aleichem College: Overview

 Established in 1947 by the Bundist movement as a Sunday school that taught Yiddish and Jewish studies, the current day school opened its doors to ten Prep children in 1975.
 Sholem's approach to Judaism is secular and inclusive, it celebrates all the Jewish festivals with cultural traditions, music and food.

 Sholem Aleichem College is one of the very few secular Jewish schools in the world that teach Yiddish.

 History

 In 1935, the Melbourne IL Peretz Sunday School, and later in 1947 its sister Sunday school, Sholem Aleichem, were established.
 They taught Yiddish and Jewish Studies.
 These Yiddish schools were inspired by the forward thinking Tsisho schools of Eastern Europe.

 Sholem Aleichem (pen-name) is the namesake of the school.
-He was born Sholom Rabinowitz in the Ukraine in 1859.
+He was born Sholom Rabinowitz in Ukraine in 1859.
 Sholem Aleichem was a renowned Yiddish writer of stories, novels and plays, and a humourist.
 He died in New York, USA, in 1916 where it is estimated that 100,000 attended his funeral.